rafaelveiga/obsidian-widgets/README.md

 `id`: the id of the counter.
 Use this if you want to have more than one counter in the same note (optional)

+`increment`: The increment/decrement value that the counter will use to add and subtract from the count.
+Defaults to 1 if not present (optional)

+`startValue`: A starting value for the counter.
+Will reset to that value if the reset button is clicked.
+Defaults to 0 if not present (optional)

 #### Notice

 The counter widget is supported multiple times by note if you provide an unique `id` per counter.
 If you add more than one counter widget to a note without an `id`, they will share the same count.
 To sync the count between devices, make sure your `.obsidian/plugins` folder is synced between devices.
 This is where Obsidian stores the data for this plugin